Circle of latitude: Major circles of latitude

-There are five major circles of latitude, listed below from north to south.
+There are five major circles of latitude, (or seven if the poles are counted as degenerate circles) listed below from north to south.
 The position of the Equator is fixed (90 degrees from Earth's axis of rotation) but the latitudes of the other circles depend on the tilt of this axis relative to the plane of Earth's orbit, and so are not perfectly fixed.
 The values below are for :